 Dr. Prabha S Chandra

-She is a Professor of Psychiatry and has been working in the field of perinatal psychiatry since 1994.
+Professor of Psychiatry and has been working in the field of perinatal psychiatry since 1994.
 She has worked at Mother Baby Psychiatry units in the UK and has special interest in the areas of Pre- pregnancy and Pre- conception counseling in mothers with mental health problems; interventions for mother infant bonding disorders and medication use in pregnancy and postpartum

 Dr. Geetha Desai,